The #1 Biggest Mistake When Making Bone Broth

 The Ingredient (and Step) Most People Forget

 One of the key differences between bone broth and regular beef or chicken stock is the long cook time.
-But there’s an extra ingredient and key step that takes bone broth to the next level, leaching every bit of goodness out of your bones and making your broth much more nutrient-dense.
+But there’s an extra ingredient and key step that takes bone broth to the next level, leaching every bit of goodness out of your bones as you make your broth.

 That extra ingredient is raw apple cider vinegar (ACV).
 And the extra step is waiting to turn the fire on.